oemof/tespy/doc/using_tespy.rst

  * fluid property initialisation,
  * initialisation from .csv (preprocessing with design_file for offdesign case and setting starting values with init_file).

 The network check is used to find errors in the network topology, the calulation can not start without a successful check.
-The component initialisation is important for components using charactersitcs and the combustion chamber, a preprocessing of some parameters is required.
+The component initialisation is important for components using characteristics and the combustion chamber, a preprocessing of some parameters is required.
 The preprocessing for the components is performed in the :code:`comp_init` method of the components.
 You will find the methods in the :py:class:`components module <tespy.components.components>`.
 The design/offdesign switch is described in the network setup section.

 **The fluid propagation is a very important step in the initialisation:** Often, you will specify the fluid at one point of the network only, thus all other connections are missing an initial information on the fluid vector, if you are not using an init_file.
-Also, you do not want to state a starting value for the fluid vector at every point of the network.
+Also, you do not need to state a starting value for the fluid vector at every point of the network.
 The fluid propagation will push/pull the specified fluid through the network.
 If you are using combustion chambers these will be starting points and a generic flue gas composition will be calculated prior to the propagation.

 .. note::